 Classes include co-parenting help, anger management, creating strong families and other topics that might be of interest for someone hoping to create a healthier emotional environment for children.
 It’s also possible to take advantage of parenting resources in person.

-Free online parenting classes website
+Free online parenting classes website: Parent Club

 The Center for Children and Families at Florida International University offers the Parent Club, which provides online parenting workshops in English, Spanish and Creole.
 This site partners with The Children’s Trust.
 However, the classes are aimed only at those with children up to 12 years old.